Array

 The array in the diagram has 8 elements, and hence we say its size is 8 (length in terms of Rust).

 The line of numbers below the array is called the indices of the array.
 These numbers are the addresses of elements in the array.
-We access elements with the help of these number.
+We access elements with the help of these numbers.
 An index number generally starts with 0.

-For instance, if you want to access the 4th element, you'll do that by its index, i.e. 4 - 1 = 3:
+For instance, if you want to access the 4th element, you'll do that by its index, i.e., 4 - 1 = 3:

 number = array[3];